 One of the main obstacles in the way of employers setting up a salary sacrifice scheme is the perceived difficulties that could be caused by the additional administration tasks required.
 A lack of understanding can be a barrier to employers opting to offer this benefit to their employees.
 In reality, notifying HMRC to register the scheme and setting up the necessary contracts between the employer and employee is relatively straight forward, and most funders will offer guidance through this process.

 In the case of the Pendragon Let’s Drive salary sacrifice scheme, Pendragon can provide guidance and assist the customer through the set-up process, providing sample contracts, consolidated invoicing and reports.

 The main thing to bear in mind is that employees are, in effect, accepting a lower rate of salary.
-If they have an annual bonus that is a percentage of their salary or are in a salary-related pension scheme then the salary being used in those calculations will be lower, so they might get a slightly lower bonus or slightly lower salary-related pension.
+If they have an annual bonus that is a percentage of their salary or are in a salary-related pension scheme, then the salary being used in those calculations will be lower.
+This could mean they might get a slightly decreased bonus or slightly lower salary-related pension.

-Similar considerations might affect how much maternity pay someone received or even how much a mortgage lender would allow them to borrow, especially if they 'sacrificed' a significant amount of salary.
+Similar considerations might affect how much maternity pay someone receives or even how much a mortgage lender would allow them to borrow, especially if they 'sacrificed' a significant amount of salary.